 a god none the less.

-If you don't believe there is a God, or if you believe that God is unknowable
+For those that don't believe there is a God, or if you are one that believes God is unknowable

 along with what you have been taught?
+What is there to lose to read this and see if you can refute with logic and facts what I have presented here?
 Let's take an honest look at some facts

 in the creation that is irrefutable and some facts that point directly to intelligent